 - We cannot ask candidates where they are from.
 It doesn’t have anything to do with their performance on the job.
 If we ask that and ultimately do not hire them, they could claim that they were discriminated against.

 To ensure that your question is phrased in a legal way, always ask yourself “does my question directly relate to the candidate’s ability to perform the duties required and succeed in the role?”
 If you can confidently say “yes,” then feel free to ask!

 Please review federal EEO laws, your state’s employment laws, and your internal counsel when necessary.

 Now that you have an understanding of 1.
 Unconscious bias 2.
 Structured interviewing and 3.
 The legal rules, it’s time to review the interview process.

 These are some pillar steps that every single candidate goes through, regardless of which position they’re interviewing for.

 - The recruiter screen is where we talk about compensation and conduct an overall qualification assessment to make sure that candidates are going to be a strong fit based on our alignment with the hiring manager.

-- We then transition to a hiring manager screen.
-This is normally 30 minutes.
-If we’re doing a deep dive, sometimes it’s 60 minutes.
+- We then transition to either a hiring manager screen, a technical screen, or a team collaboration screen.
+This is normally 30-60 minutes.

 - We then transition candidates to an assessment for some roles, but not all.
 The talent team will work with the hiring manager to determine if there’s an assessment stage and will depend on them to build it out.